-Installing a whole-house humidifier can help lessen winter ailments in Lawrence like itchy skin, a dry nose and peeling lips.
-Since it runs with your heating system, you don’t have to carry a portable humidifier around your home, spilling water as you go.
+Adding a whole-house humidifier can help improve cold-weather problems in Lawrence including itchy skin, a dry nose and peeling lips.
+Since it runs with your heating system, you don’t need to lug a portable humidifier around your home, spilling water as you go.

-Because this system links to your HVAC system, ductwork and plumbing, you’ll want to book skilled whole-house humidifier installation from an HVAC company like Scott Temperature.
-Whole-house humidifier cost varies due to the kind of humidifier you select and how long we require to install it.
+As this system links to your HVAC system, ductwork and plumbing, you’ll want to book skilled whole-house humidifier installation from an HVAC company like Scott Temperature.
+Whole-house humidifier cost varies due to the type of humidifier you choose and how long it takes us to install it.

 To help you select the best whole-house humidifier for your needs, let’s review the different types and their estimated costs.